-Distinguished Professor and DST‐NRF South African Research Chair in Postharvest Technology; Incoming President, International Commission of Agricultural & Biosystems Engineering; Founding President, Pan African Society for Agricultural Engineering; Founding Editor-in-Chief, International Journal of Postharvest Technology & Innovation; Co-operating Editor, Agricultural Mechanization in Asia, Africa and Latin America.
+Distinguished Professor and DSI‐NRF South African Research Chair in Postharvest Technology; Past President, International Commission of Agricultural & Biosystems Engineering; Founding President, Pan African Society for Agricultural Engineering; Founding Editor-in-Chief, International Journal of Postharvest Technology & Innovation; Co-operating Editor, Agricultural Mechanization in Asia, Africa and Latin America.

-Professor Linus Opara is the founding management committee member at the Centre for Postharvest & Refrigeration Research at Massey University in Palmerston North, New Zealand.
-There, he also serves at the Foundation Program Director of Engineering Technologies, and as a Senior Lecturer in Postharvest Engineering.
-Previously, he led the transition of research programs in engineering technologies of former Wellington Polytechnic in its merger with Massey University.
+Professor Opara was a founding member of the Management Committee of the Centre for Postharvest & Refrigeration Research at Massey University in Palmerston North, New Zealand.
+There, he was a Senior Lecturer in Postharvest Engineering and also served as the foundation Program Director of Engineering Technologies where he led the transition of research programs in engineering technologies of former Wellington Polytechnic after its merger with Massey University.

-Opara is also the Director of the Agricultural Experiment Station (AES) and an Associate Professor of Agricultural Engineering at Sultan Qaboos University.
-In this capacity, he established a new academic program and research laboratory on postharvest technology, and transformed the AES into a national centre that provides extension services and develops value-added food products.
+Opara was also the Director of the Agricultural Experiment Station (AES), Assistant Dean for Postgraduate Studies and Research, and an Associate Professor of Agricultural Engineering at Sultan Qaboos University.
+In this capacity, he established a new academic program and research laboratory on postharvest technology, and transformed the AES into a national centre that provides extension services and develops value-added food products for the local market.

-Additionally, Opara is a Visiting expert in Postharvest Technology for the Food and Agriculture Organization of the United Nations.
-In this role, he has provided advised policy surrounding food security and postharvest food losses.
-He also published a highly-cited article on “Food Traceability from Field to Plate,” in response to global crises due to food-borne illnesses and related deaths
+Additionally, Opara was a Visiting expert in Postharvest Technology at the Food and Agriculture Organization (FAO) of the United Nations.
+In this role, he has provided advised policy surrounding food security, agricultural mechanization and reduction of postharvest food losses.
+Prof Opara was member of the team of experts who drafted the medium-term agricultural development of Timor-Leste, and a leading co-author of the Agricultural Mechanization Component of the 1989-2004 Agricultural Development Plan of Nigeria.
+While at the FAO, he published a highly cited article on “Food Traceability from Field to Plate,” in response to global crises due to food-borne illnesses and related deaths in the later 1990s.